Restaurant Brighton's guide to

-Following the success of The Coal Shed, restaurateur, Raz Helalat expanded his empire in February 2015 promising a seafood restaurant that would rival the likes of Riddle and Finns.
-Cue The Salt Room, a modern British seafood and and grill restaurant and possibly the most talked about eaterie of 2015.
+Following the success of The Coal Shed, restaurateur, Raz Helalat expanded his empire in February 2015 promising a seafood restaurant that would rival the best in the city.
+Cue The Salt Room, a modern British seafood and and grill restaurant and possibly the most talked-about eaterie of 2015.
 If you fancy a spot of wining and dining with a view make sure to request a window seat when booking where you can look straight out onto the West Pier – especially beautiful at sunset.
 In the summer the terrace is open so you can enjoy a cocktail or two before tasting your way through the menu.
 Oysters anyone?

-Often overshadowed by the mighty Chilli Pickle, Indian Summer (situated on East Street) offers a more low-key and quieter dining experience with a fantastic menu created by a team of talented chefs.
+Indian Summer (situated on East Street) offers a fine dining experience with a fantastic menu created by a team of talented chefs.
 Offering Indian flavours with a modern twist, it is listed in the ‘Top 100’ restaurants in the UK by the Cobra Good Curry Guide.
 The service is second to none and you’ll be sure of a warm welcome that will impress your date as much as the food itself.

 There’s Chinese… and then there’s Gars.
 Nestled amongst the busy eateries on Prince Albert St (opposite Brighton Town Hall) this little delight has been around for years (1983!) and has a loyal following amongst Brightonian foodies.
 The sultry, lantern-lit interior casts a warm feeling over diners upon entry and the staff exude an air of friendly professionalism and knowledge.
 Described as ‘Asian fine dining’one of the most popular dishes on the menu is Dim Sum, small individual plates of food that have been steamed, baked or fried – order a selection and get sharing!

-Nothing says romance like a French bistro.
-Plateau mixes simple, locally sourced, ingredients cooked with a passion for taste and marries these with a selection of dazzling cocktails and fun packed ‘low intervention’ wines.
-Like the food the ambience is laid back, effortless style with an eclectic mix of background beats.
+Plateau mixes simple, locally sourced, ingredients cooked with a passion for taste and marry these with a selection of dazzling cocktails and fun-packed ‘low intervention wines.
+Like the food, the ambience is laid back, effortless style with an eclectic mix of background beats.
 It would be really hard to not look good on a date here.

-Rathfinny offers a unique experience to its guests who can enjoy an educational afternoon tour of the beautiful vineyards, or walk the scenic Cradle Valley footpath and complete their day with a visit to the Tasting Room Restaurant where local and seasonal cuisine awaits.
+Rathfinny offers a unique experience to its guests who can enjoy an educational afternoon tour of the beautiful vineyards, or walk the scenic Cradle Valley footpath, completing their afternoon with lunch at the Tasting Room Restaurant where local and seasonal cuisine awaits.
 The exceptional produce of Sussex shines in the menu which is finessed with Asian and Iberian influences.
-A lunchtime menu consists of two or three courses whilst dinner is a five course set menu, arranged as either meat, fish or vegetarian.